the-web-teaching-server/tuto-01/README.md

 ```

 The challenge of this last part is to use the HTML code above, without editing it.
-You only can edit the CSS file to render the HTML like:
+You only can edit the CSS file to render the HTML like (the steps will be
+detailled below, keep reading!):

 ![nice form](/imgs/complete.png)

-1. Remind you CAN NOT CHANGE THE HTML!
-To deal with layout, it is recommended
+1. Remind you HAVE to use the above HTML code and you CANNOT CHANGE IT!
+To deal
+   with layout, it is recommended
-   to use the "flexbox" (or "grid").
+   to use the "flexbox" layout.
 For instance, you can apply the rule
-   `display: flexbox;` on the `body` tag.
+   `display: flex;` on the `body` tag.
 Look at the `flex-direction` and `align-items`
    to get:

    ![centered](/imgs/step1.png)